 Supplies are all other items of tangible personal property that are not equipment.
 This includes computing devices and therapy supplies that cost less than \$2,500 per unit.
 A general office supply list will be provided to subrecipients, and all items listed can be grouped into one grant budget line item.
-Anything purchased outside of the list must have approval prior to purchase and be stated in the grant award narrative.
+Anything purchased outside of the list must have approval prior to purchase and be stated in the grant award narrative or detailed in the notes field.